postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 warning: false
 ---

 Blocks are the atomic pieces used to create a flow.
-Every block has a specific purpose and does the heavy lifting by performing tasks, creating data, transforming data and much more.
+Every block has a specific purpose and does the heavy lifting by performing tasks, creating data, transforming data, and much more.

 - [Fundamentals](#fundamentals)
 - [Block Anatomy](#block-anatomy)